trkdmrl/MobileDevice/README.md

 -ApiError, ErrorHandler and ResMessage class

--Saving object in the devices.json to h2 database
+-Saving objects in the devices.json to h2 database